Support America’s National Ballet Company® DONATE NOW

 Joined ABT 2004 / Soloist since 2016

-He created the Spanish Dance in Alexei Ratmansky’s The Nutcracker, the Italian Prince in Ratmansky’s The Sleeping Beauty and Don Zucchero in Whipped Cream, leading roles in AFTERITE, Her Notes and Serenade After Plato’s Symposium, and featured roles in Aftereffect (first production), Citizen, Everything Doesn’t Happen at Once, From Here On Out, Glow – Stop and Pretty Good Year.
+He created Louis XIV in A Gathering of Ghosts, the Spanish Dance in Ratmansky’s The Nutcracker, The Faun in The Seasons, the Italian Prince in Ratmansky’s The Sleeping Beauty, Don Zucchero in Whipped Cream, leading roles in AFTERITE, Desire, Her Notes, Serenade after Plato’s Symposium, and ZigZag, and featured roles in Aftereffect (first production), Bernstein in a Bubble, Citizen, Everything Doesn’t Happen at Once, From Here On Out, Glow – Stop and Pretty Good Year.

-Hoven was a recipient of the 2008 Princess Grace Award as well as receiving a specially designated award, the Chris Hellman Dance Award, awarded to one recipient in the dance category each year.
+In 2008, Hoven was a recipient of the Princess Grace Award and the Chris Hellman Dance Award, a specially designated prize awarded to one recipient in the dance category each year.

 ABT is grateful to The Georgia Hiden Charitable Foundation for supporting the Dancer Fund in honor of Blaine Hoven.